An intensive, six-week introduction to all aspects of book, magazine and digital publishing

 - College or high school newspapers, literary journals, blogs, etc.

 Because of other available educational opportunities, the course does not emphasize instruction in journalism or creative writing.
-Applicants with writing experience who seek new ways to apply their skills within the world of publishing – as editors, publicists, designers, marketing and business managers or publishers – are encouraged to apply.
+Applicants with writing experience who seek new ways to apply their skills within the world of publishing – as editors, publicists, literary agents, designers, production editors, marketing and sales people, or business managers or publishers – are encouraged to apply.

 How to Apply

 The application opens every year in November.
 Admission for the Columbia Publishing Course is competitive.
-On average we receive 350 applications for approximately 110 places in the New York program.
-We have 70 places in the Oxford program.
+On average we receive 350 applications for approximately 110 places in the New York program and 70 places in the Oxford program.

-Applicants who wish to be considered for both the U.K. and the N.Y. programs should indicate CPC N.Y. as their first choice program and indicate that they wish to be considered for CPC U.K. as well.
-Dual applications must be submitted by the CPC N.Y. deadline in March.
+Applicants who wish to be considered for both the U.K. and the N.Y. programs should indicate which program is their first choice and indicate whether they wish to be considered for the other program as well.
+Dual applications must be submitted by the CPC N.Y. deadline in early March.

 Most components of the application are to be submitted electronically.
 For detailed instructions, review the “Instructions” page of the online application.